pymc-devs/pytensor/CONTRIBUTING.md

 ## Issues and Discussions

-We expect that Github Issues ("issues") indicate work that should be in Aesara and can be picked up immediately by a contributor.
+We expect that Github Issues ("issues") indicate work that should be in Pytensor and can be picked up immediately by a contributor.
 This includes bugs, which indicate something not working as advertised.

-Discussions should be created when the scope or direction of the work, though within the stated goals of the Aesara project, require additional clarification or consideration before a course of action is chosen.
+Discussions should be created when the scope or direction of the work, though within the stated goals of the Pytensor project, require additional clarification or consideration before a course of action is chosen.

 For issues a minimal working example (MWE) is strongly recommended when relevant (fixing a typo in the documentation does not require a MWE).
 For discussions, MWEs are generally required.
-All MWEs must be implemented using Aesara.
-Please do not submit MWEs if they are not implemented in Aesara.
-In certain cases, pseudocode may be acceptable, but an Aesara implementation is always preferable.
+All MWEs must be implemented using Pytensor.
+Please do not submit MWEs if they are not implemented in Pytensor.
+In certain cases, pseudocode may be acceptable, but an Pytensor implementation is always preferable.